Catchoom/craftar-example-ios-craftar-pro/README.md

 To run the examples follow these steps:
  1. Open the CraftARSDK_Examples.xcodeproj project.
  2. Integrate the CraftARSDK into the xCode project (see [below](#step-by-step-guide)).
- 3. Select an iOS 6 or 7 device (notice that the project will not compile for the simulator).
+ 3. Select an iOS 7+ device (notice that the project will not compile for the simulator).
  4. Hit the run button.